lilactown/bs-most/README.md

 1. `generate` - Reason doesn't have generator support yet
 2. `transduce` - Awkward to use in Reason/OCaml without a solid transducer impl (maybe coming soon?? 😉)
+3. `combineArray` - the callback for this is variadic (depending on how many streams you have in the array), not sure how to type it yet 😞

 ## What's different